webix-hub/gitbook-webix-jet/getting-started.md

 The basic principle of creating an app is the following.
 The app is a single page.
 It is divided into multiple views, which will be kept in separate files.
 Thus, the process of controlling the behavior of the app gets much easier and quicker.

 Navigation between pages works, when the URL of the page changes.
+The URL of the app is divided by a hashbang \(\#!\) into two parts:

+- the main URL that is the web address of the app,
+- the app URL fragment that defines the UI (_#!/some/part_).

-But as this is a single page app, only the part of the URL after the hashbang \(\#!\) will change, not the main URL.
+This is a single page app, that is why only the part of the URL after the hashbang will change.
 The framework will react to the URL change and rebuild the interface from these elements.

-The app splits the URL into parts, finds the corresponding files in the _views_ folder and creates an interface by combining UI from those files.
+The app splits the app URL into parts, finds the corresponding files in the _views_ folder and creates an interface by combining UI from those files.

-For example, there are three files in the _views_ folder of our app:
+For example, there are three files in the _views_ folder of the app:

 * top.js
 * start.js